Prison Ship Martyrs' Monument: 20th century

-In the ensuing years, however, the park slowly decayed again and, by the 1970s, graffiti covered much of the base of the monument and vandalism was taking its toll.
-After being vandalized repeatedly, the four eagles were removed for repairs in 1966 and restored when $251,000 was spent to repair the monument about 1974, part of a larger $780,000 restoration of Fort Greene Park.
-They were again removed in 1981 and two of them are on display at the Central Park Arsenal, the administrative headquarters of the New York City Parks Department.
-They presently flank the third floor entrance.
+In the ensuing years, however, the park slowly decayed again and, by the 1970s, graffiti covered much of the base of the monument and vandalism was taking its toll. $251,000 was spent to repair the monument in 1974, as part of a larger $780,000 restoration of Fort Greene Park.

 In 1995, an examination of the vault reported it held bone fragments in 20 slate boxes, each 2 by 2 by 7 ft.
 During the park system's inspection in 1995, graffiti was noted to be on the crypt's interior walls.
 The graffiti is questionably dated to go back to 1973, 1908, and as one tag was scribbled, 1776 — which is anachronistic considering that this was before the tomb was even built, in 1908.

 During a site review on January 7, 2000, Park System workers raised the lid of the stone coffin of Benjamin Romaine.
 The interior of the coffin appeared to have contained a partially collapsed wooden coffin.
-By then, the monument was missing plaques, the plaza was potholed, the crypt had a plywood door, and the eternal flame had long been extinguished.
+By then, the monument was missing plaques, the plaza was potholed, and the crypt had a plywood door.